hawk/lux/doc/lux.md

 * break    - set, delete and list breakpoints
 * continue - continue script execution
 * help     - display description of a command
-* tail     - display log files
 * list     - list script source
 * load     - load file with debug commands
-* next     - execute next command.
-A multi-line command counts as one command.
+* next     - execute next command
 * progress - set verbosity level of progress
-* quit     - quit a single test case or the entire test suite in a controlled manner.
-Runs cleanup if applicable.
+* quit     - quit a single test case or the entire test suite
 * save     - save debug state to file
-* skip     - skip execution of one or more commands.
-Skip until given lineno is reached.
+* skip     - skip execution of one or more commands
 * shell    - connect to a shell
+* tail     - display log files
+* TRACE    - start or stop internal tracing

 lineno parameter